surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 When the compiler compiles a function/method, it immediately lowercases it.
 The above function `BAR()` is turned into `bar()` by the compiler, when it adds the method to the class function table.

->> The compiler turns every function/method name to lowercase when it compiles it
+> The compiler turns every function/method name to lowercase when it compiles it.
+PHP really is case-insensible when we talk about functions/methods.

-When the call happens, on the example above, the first call is static : the compiler have computed the `key` for the string "bar", and then when it comes to run the method call, it has less job to do.
+When the method call happens, on the example above, the first call is static : the compiler have computed the `key` for the string "bar", and then when it comes to run the method call, it has less job to do.
-The second call above however, is dynamic; then the compiler knows nothing about "$b" : it can't compute a `key` for the method call, we will then fall into the `else` case at runtime, and we will have to both turn the string to lowercase, and to compute its hash (`zend_hash_func()`) at runtime, which is not especially what you're looking for if we talk about performances.
+The second call above however, is dynamic; the compiler knows nothing about "$b" : it can't compute a `key` for the method call, we will then fall into the `else` case at runtime, and we will have to both turn the string to lowercase, and to compute its hash (`zend_hash_func()`) at runtime, which is not especially what you're looking for if we talk about performances.

 About `__call()`, it is not that bad about performances, there is however more work to do than calling an existing function though.